 Prereqs/Coreqs: P: FORENSIC 1320 and sophomore standing

-Typically Offered: Fall/Spring
+Typically Offered: Fall - Spring

-FORENSIC 3310 Outdoor Scene Processing 3 Credits
+FORENSIC 3310 Decomposition and the Post-Mortem Interval 3 Credits

 This course focuses on the identification, documentation, recovery, and interpretation of outdoor scenes containing human remains.
 The roles and responsibilities of law enforcement and forensic professionals, as well as specialized considerations for different scene types, will be addressed.
 Topics include, but are not limited to, outdoor searches, surface scatters, water recoveries, burials, mass disasters, plane crashes, and fatal fires.
 Lectures, readings, discussions, and hands-on activities will cover the theory and practical skills needed to successfully function as a member of a team at such scenes.
 Students who successfully complete this course will have a solid foundation for advanced hands-on training and professional application of these skills in real-world settings.